KaustubhaPundir/KaustubhaPundir/README.md

 - 👋 Hi, I’m @KaustubhaPundir from India
-- 👀 I’m interested in programming and game developing as well as gaming.
+- 👀 I’m interested in programming and computer mechanics.
-- 🌱 I’m currently learning Python and Java and in 11th standard at CBSE.
+- 🌱 I’m currently enrolled in BTech Computer Science and Engineering.
-- 💞️ I’m looking to collaborate on projects related to java and python.
+- 💞️ I’m looking to collaborate on projects related to java and python and C/C++.(not now)
 - 📫 How to reach me ...kaustubhapundir@gmail.com